MeetHrishii/DBATU_University_NoticeBoard_CLI/Readme.md

+DBATU University Notice Board CLI

+A script for DBATU students.
+Automates the process of checking updates on univesity site and is easy to read.

+Install the required modules first.
+	- pip install -r requirements.txt

 Welcome to this project.
 	If you are viewing this project you are probably a BATU University student like me.
 As of me I was always forgetting to check universities site for updates, So I created this script to help me out.